Prepare multidimensional pollution data

-Next, you will create a chart showing pollution time series for three countries.
+Next, you will create a chart showing pollution time series for three European countries.

 - In the Contents pane, right-click PM25.crf, click Create Chart, and choose Temporal Profile.

 A blank chart view and the Chart Properties pane both appear.

 The temporal profile chart allows you to define areas of interest from the multidimensional raster layer and chart the time series for them.
 These areas can be drawn on the map or selected from another layer.
-You will select countries from the ArcGIS Living Atlas layer for your areas of interest.
+You will select countries from the World Countries layer for your areas of interest.

-- In the Chart Properties pane, under Time series choose Multiple locations with one variable and under Define an area of interest, click the Feature Selector button.
+- In the Chart Properties pane, under Time series ensure that Multiple locations with one variable is selected.
+Under Define an area of interest, click the Feature Selector button.

 - On the map, click the United Kingdom to select it.
 The country polygon highlights in light blue.

 - Click the symbol and choose Mars Red (second column, third row).

 - Change the symbol size to 10 and the label to UK.

 - On the map, click Norway.
 In the Chart Properties pane, change its color to Medium Apple (seventh column, third row).

 - On the map, click Italy.
 Change its color to Lapis Lazuli (tenth column, fourth row).